About Us

 Major responsibilities of each Division

-Provides overall coordination concerning the review of registered agricultural chemicals (reevaluation), and the improvement of assessment methodologies for agricultural chemicals, based on the latest scientific knowledge and information and global developments in the regulation of agricultural chemicals.
+Provides overall coordination concerning the evaluation for the registration of agricultural chemicals, and the improvement of assessment methodologies for agricultural chemicals, based on the latest scientific knowledge and information and global developments in the regulation of agricultural chemicals.

 Operation and Strategy Division

 Provide managerial services related to internal control within FAMIC, including setting operational goals and monitoring achievements.
-Also conducts customer surveys and public relations concerning the registration of agricultural chemicals and oversees various surveys and researches conducted by other divisions with a view to strengthen scientific bases of evaluations.
+Also conducts customer surveys and public relations concerning the registration of agricultural chemicals, maintenance of analytical instruments and chemical substances, and oversees various surveys and researches conducted by other divisions with a view to strengthen scientific bases of evaluations.

 GLP Monitoring Division